 All cellular IoT devices mentioned in this article work in the same manner – they use a cellular network to transmit data to and from the cloud.
 But, the question is… which of these boards is best?
 Or which is the best bang-for-the-buck.

 Our honest answer?
-All of these products work great— you can’t go wrong if you choose whatever meets your needs in terms of on size, number of pins, battery strength, and ease-of-use.
+All of these products work great— you can’t go wrong if you choose whatever meets your needs in terms of size, number of pins, battery strength, and ease-of-use.

 But if you were to make us choose, or bribe us with ice cream cake — our hardware engineers might tell you that in setting up each device up with Ubidots, we found Particle’s Electron and Hologram’s Dash provide the most capabilities, the simplest setups, and at the lowest overall prices between device and data costs.

 Both Blues Wireless Notecard and Particle’s Electron is a complete device solution with fully integrated hardware, network, and cloud over a global SIM and data plan with worldwide coverage.
 Hologram’s free SIM deployment with 1MB of data transfer makes the Dash a clear favorite when deploying affordable solutions.
-For setup, both the Electron and Dash also proved very simple cloud-to-cloud webhooks connections ot using libraries for each device to use Ubidots’ API for immediate connectability.
+For setup, both the Electron and Dash also proved very simple cloud-to-cloud webhooks connections using libraries for each device to use Ubidots’ API for immediate connectability.

 Below you will find some guides to help get you started with cellular IoT devices.